gotchoices/MyCHIPs/client/chark/issues/key-deeplinks.md

    - Manual import between deep links

 ### Follow-up Tasks
-1. Complete URL scheme registration in App.js and server configuration
+1. Complete server configuration for the landing page on mychips.org
-2. Implement Phase 3 refactoring to improve code organization

-### Future Code Refactoring (Phase 3)
+### Completed Code Refactoring (Phase 3) ✅
-After we've completed and validated the basic deep link functionality, we'll implement a consolidation phase:
+We've successfully implemented the consolidation phase:

-1. **Create a `utils/deep-links.js` Utility File**:
+1. **Created `utils/deep-links.js` Utility File**:
-   - Centralize deep link parsing logic in one utility file
+   - Centralized deep link parsing logic in one utility file
-   - Include common constants and patterns for all deep link types
+   - Included common constants and patterns for all deep link types
-   - Provide helper functions for parsing and validating URLs
+   - Provided helper functions for parsing, validating, and processing URLs:
+     - `LINK_TYPES` and `LINK_PREFIXES` constants
+     - `addUuidToUrl()` for adding unique identifiers to URLs
+     - `extractPathType()` for determining link types
+     - `parseSignkeyUrl()` for processing signkey URLs

-2. **Preserve Existing Handler Implementations**:
+2. **Updated Existing Components**:
-   - Keep the existing handler logic in both Scanner and Home components
-   - Only move common parsing logic to the utility file
+   - Modified Scanner component to use our utility functions
+   - Updated Home component to use centralized path extraction
+   - Refactored ImportKey component to use shared URL parsing
-   - Preserve the unique handling code in each component
+   - Preserved the unique handling logic in each component

-3. **Step-by-Step Refactoring**:
+3. **Benefits Achieved**:
-   - Implement changes one at a time with careful testing
-   - Avoid rewriting handlers in a way that would break existing functionality
-   - Use the utility file for new additions rather than rewriting existing code

-4. **Benefits**:
    - Improved code organization and reusability
    - Easier maintenance and future extensions
-   - Consistent URL parsing across the application
+   - Consistent URL handling across the application
-   - Cleaner component code with business logic separated from parsing logic

-Note: This refactoring will be approached incrementally, with thorough testing at each step to ensure we don't reintroduce any of the issues we've already fixed.
+   - Reduced code duplication
+   - Better separation of concerns between components

+This refactoring was done incrementally and carefully, ensuring that all existing functionality continues to work while making the code more maintainable and easier to extend with new deep link types in the future.